Quicr/quicr-arch-spec/moq-arch.md

-Most video applications would use the application component to identity the video stream, as well as the encoding point such as resolution and bit rate.
+Most video applications would use the application component to identity the video stream, as well as the encoding point such as resolution and bitrate.
 Each independently decodable set of frames would go in a single group, and each frame inside that group would go in a separate named object inside the group.
-The allows an application to receive a given encoding of the video by subscribing just to the application component of the Name with a wildcard for group and object IDs.
+This allows an application to receive a given encoding of the video by subscribing just to the application component of the Name with a wildcard for group and object IDs.

-This allows a subscription to get all the frames in the current group if it joins lates, or wait until the next group before starting to get data, based on the subscription options.
+This also allows a subscription to get all the frames in the current group if it joins lates, or wait until the next group before starting to get data, based on the subscription options.
 Changing to a different bitrate or resolution would use a new subscription to the appropriate Name.

 The QUIC transport that QuicR is running on provides the congestion